This blog may contain affiliate links. Read our disclosure policy for more info.

 - Richmond: Close to the airport with tons of yummy Asian restaurants.

 Each neighborhood in Vancouver offers something different and has its own personality!
-There are some areas that are better for certain types of travelers, whether you’re on a business trip or backpacking the country.
+Some areas are better for certain types of travelers, whether you’re on a business trip or backpacking the country.

 Below you’ll read all about each area in detail so that you can decide exactly where to stay in Vancouver!